sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 </script>
 ```

-#### 3. GET js for fingerprint etc.
+**3. GET js for fingerprint etc.**

 The above JavaScript is run immediately (while the user is free to enter username and password in parallel).
 It fetches further JavaScript from the sorbay_risk service in order to calculate a browser/client fingerprint.

-#### 4. js for fingerprint etc.
+**4. js for fingerprint etc.**

 The received JavaScript also runs immediately.

-#### 5. REST call /rest/token (client fingerprint)
+**5. REST call /rest/token (client fingerprint)**

-The JavaScript determines the browser/client fingerprint and makes a rest call to the sorbay_risk service at `https://risk.sorbay.com/myriskservice/rest/token`, passing the **fingerprint**.
+The JavaScript determines the browser/client fingerprint and makes a rest call to the sorbay_risk service at `https://riskid.cloud.sorbay.com/rest/token`, passing the **fingerprint**.

-(Note that the API key is not used in that callout; usage of the API key is restricted to your login service, the API key should never be given/passed to the client.)
+Note: The API key is not used in that callout; usage of the API key is restricted to your login service, the API key should never be given/passed to the client.

-#### 6. token (opaque)

-The sorbay_risk service returns the **token**, which is just an opaque string to the client.
-It contains in encrypted and signed form all collected attributes (IP, User-Agent, fingerprint, plus derived attributes like country, etc.).
-It also contains a validity period and a unique id to further prevent replay attacks.
+**6. token (opaque)**

+The sorbay_risk service returns the opaque **token**.
+The token is required to calculate the final
+risk score in the next steps.
+The token is only valid for a certain period of time and can be used only once
+to prevent e.g. replay attacks.

 In the JavaScript above, the token is written to the hidden **token** field.

-#### 7. Login POST (userid + password + token)
+**7. Login POST (userid + password + token)**

 The user enters userid and password and submits them, posting them to your login service along with the token.

-(Detail: Ideally, the submit button would only become active once the token had been obtained.)
+Ideally, the submit button would only become active once the token had been obtained.

-#### 8. REST call /rest/risk (userid + token)
+**8. REST call /rest/risk (userid + token)**

-The login service validates userid/password and, if correct, makes a REST call to the `https://risk.sorbay.com/myriskservice/rest/risk` location on the sorbay_risk service, passing **userid** and **token**, plus the **API key** as `X-API-Key` HTTP request header.
+The login service validates userid/password and, if correct, makes a REST call to the `https://riskid.cloud.sorbay.com/rest/risk`
+location on the sorbay_risk service, passing **userid** and **token**, plus the **API key** as `X-API-Key` HTTP request header.

-#### 9. risk score

-The sorbay_risk service makes various validations, including:

-- The API key must be equal to one of the configured API keys.
-- It can decipher the token and validate its signature.
-- The token must not have expired.
+**9. risk score**

-If all validations pass, the sorbay_risk service calculates the risk score and returns it.
+The sorbay_risk service validated the token before calculating the risk score and returns it.

 Your login service receives the risk score and is free what to do based on its value.

-For example, if the risk score is lower than 0.4, a second factor authentication (SMS, etc.) could be skipped.
-Or if the risk score is above a certain value, an email could be sent to the user to inform of the login attempt "from a new location".
+For example, if the risk score is lower than 0.4, a second factor authentication (TOTP, etc.) could be skipped.
+Or if the risk score is above a certain value, an email could be sent to the user to inform of the login attempt "from a new location/client".

-(The general recommendation is to first operate in mode where the risk score is calculated and logged, but no decisions are made based on it.
-After gaining some experience with how the risk score behaves in your specific setup and with your specific classes of users and their habits, start implementing different behavior depending on the risk score and maybe other attributes related to the user.)
+It's not recommended to block a login attempt entirely based on the risk score.
+Depending on the feature changes it could
+prevent legitimate user from accessing your service.

-#### 10. login ok or require further authentication
+**10. login ok or require further authentication**

-You login service logs in the user if the risk score was deemed low enough, otherwise initiates further authentication.
+Your login service grants access to the user if the risk score was deemed low enough, otherwise it initiates further authentication steps.

-#### 11. (opt. further authentication)
+**11. Optional further authentication steps**

 Optionally further authentication steps between client and your login service.

-#### 12. REST call /rest/loginok (userid + token)
+**12. REST call /rest/loginok (userid + token)**

-Whenever your login service decides that login with that user was successful, your login service makes a REST call to the `https://risk.sorbay.com/myriskservice/rest/loginok` location at the sorbay_risk service to signal that to the sorbay_risk service, with the same parameters as for the risk call further above.
-Only then does the sorbay_risk service store the attributes (partially hashed in special way with a secret for privacy reasons) in its database as the basis for future risk score evaluations.
+Whenever your login service decides that login with that user was successful, your login service must make a REST call

-#### 13. ok
+to `https://riskid.cloud.sorbay.com/rest/loginok` to signal that to the sorbay_risk service.
+Only then does the sorbay_risk service stores the gathered attributes from the latest login attempt in its datastore
+for future risk score evaluations.

+**13. ok**

-The sorbay_risk service confirms that it successfully recorded the login as successful.
+The sorbay_risk service confirms that it successfully recorded the login attributes.